Quirky animated comedy deftly mixes the bizarre with the sweet

-A review of tonight's "Boardwalk Empire" coming up just as soon as I krump away this guilt...
+A quick review of last night's "Happy Endings" coming up just as soon as I krump away this guilt...